Running Your Own Mostro Node

 apt upgrade -y Step 3: Install Docker and Docker Compose

-Docker is required for options A and B. If you are compiling manually (Option C), you can skip this step.
+Docker is required for options A and B. If you're compiling manually (Option C), you can skip this step.

 curl -fsSL https://get.docker.com | sh